IBMTechSales/klp-think2022-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README - Copy.md

 2. Review the output from Bluejay:

-        cd /home/ibmdemo/m2m-ws-sample/defaultapplication/monolith-mono2micro
+        cd /home/ibmadmin/m2m-ws-sample/defaultapplication/monolith-klu

         ls -al

     ![](./images/media/image22.png)

-    Bluejay creates a mirror copy of the input source directory in its parent directory with a “**-mono2micro**” extension where all the Java files within the entire directory tree will be instrumented to log entry and exit times in each method.
+    Bluejay creates a mirror copy of the input source directory in its parent directory with a “**-klu**” extension where all the Java files within the entire directory tree will be instrumented to log entry and exit times in each method.

-    In addition to instrumenting the source, Bluejay creates two **.json** files in the in the **monolith-mono2micro** directory:
+    In addition to instrumenting the source, Bluejay creates two **.json** files in the in the **monolith-klu** directory:

     - refTable.json
     - symTable.json